 It highlights its content of vitamin E.

 It resists heat very well, so it is suitable for frying.

 The oil is obtained from the ground seeds of the canola plant, which is native to the Mediterranean and Asia.
 These contain about 44% oil.
-The oil that is extracted is of yellow color, It stands out for having the minor content of saturated fatty acids and a high content of monounsaturated acids, reason why its consumption is highly advisable.
+The oil that is extracted is yellow, It stands out for having a minor content of saturated fatty acids and a high content of monounsaturated acids, the reason why its consumption is highly advisable.

 Benefits of canola